-A cash ISA is a savings account where you don’t pay tax on the interest you earn.
+A cash ISA, or individual savings account, is a savings account where you don’t pay tax on the interest you earn.
 There’s a limit on the amount you can deposit into ISAs each year, which is set by the government.

 35-day notice saver

 You could also take a look at the regular 35-day notice saver.
-It’s similar to the 35-day ISA; however, it obviously doesn’t have the same tax benefits while its interest rates are lower too.
-It does have a lower deposit amount of £1,000, compared to the ISA’s £3,000 minimum.
+It’s similar to the 35-day ISA; however, it obviously doesn’t have the same tax benefits.
+However, it does have a lower minimum deposit amount of £1,000, compared to the ISA’s £3,000 minimum.

 Easy access savings accounts

-The building society offers five different easy saver accounts: the premium, the market tracker, the everyday saver, the branch saver and the online saver.
+The building society offers 4 different easy saver accounts: the market tracker, the everyday saver, the branch saver and the online saver.
 Here are a few key factors you should consider when choosing between them:

 - Different interest rates.
 Each of these savings accounts give varying rates of interest.
-The premium offers the highest return.
-The branch and the everyday offer the lowest.
+The market tracker usually offers the highest return, but it comes with a higher minimum deposit than the others (£500).

 - Variable interest.
 All the regular savers have variable interest rates, so they might change.

 - Varying deposit limits.
 The regular savers have varying amounts you can save.
-With the premium you have to put away between £5,000 and £250,000.
 The other savers are more inclusive, though.
 The branch saver even lets you put away between £1 and £1 million.

 - Ease of access.
 The online saver allows you to withdraw a maximum of £25,000 per day, which should be more than enough for your average saver.
 The branch saver lets you take money out whenever you like and however many times you like, up to a limit of £50,000.
 The market tracker saver lets you take money out 20 times a year, while the everyday saver gives you 12 withdrawals every calendar year.

 Fixed term bonds

-The Family Building Society offers two fixed term bonds.
+The Family Building Society offers 5 fixed term bonds.
 Given the lack of access, these bonds are best for anyone looking to put away a lump sum to grow.
 They are the 1-year, 2-year, 3-year, and 5-year fixed rate bonds and the 2-year tracker rate bond.